-• Knowledge of research and theory related to learning styles and multiple intelligences.
+Knowledge of research and theory related to learning styles and multiple intelligences.
 (4)(c)4.(i)

-Local, State and Federal Laws and Policies:
+Local, State and Federal Laws and Policies

-- Ability to access school, community, state, and other resources and referral services.(5)(c)6.(ii) - 6.
+- Ability to access school, community, state, and other resources and referral services.(5)(c)6.(ii) - 5.
 Course Content: (For a more precise weekly breakdown-see Module/Assignment Schedule and Assignments List in this syllabus.

-Week(s) Generic Content Overview by Week (Rough Outline Only)
+Generic Content Overview by Each Class Session (Rough Outline Only)